 The Wyoming Range, one of the most remote of Wyoming's major mountain ranges, is part of the Greater Yellowstone Ecosystem and is an important wildlife habitat.
 Because paved roads do not penetrate the range and because the range is isolated from the Grand Teton-Yellowstone area that attracts most of attention in the region, human visitation is relatively light.
 A climb of Wyoming Peak and of virtually any other peak in the range is a delightful excursion into a realm of rugged beauty and far-ranging vistas of mountains and semiarid basins.
-Atop Wyoming Peak is a ruined fire lookout, and views from the summit include Gannett Peak, Wyoming's highest mountain, and the Grand Teton, Wyoming's most famous.
+Views from the summit include Gannett Peak, Wyoming's highest mountain, and the Grand Teton, Wyoming's most famous.

 Located in west-central Wyoming about 30 miles west of Big Piney, Wyoming Peak is the highpoint of the Wyoming Range.
 This impressive mountain is the highest point in Lincoln County and is located in the Bridger-Teton National Forest; it is also the seventh highest range highpoint in Wyoming.
 With an elevation of 11,378', Wyoming Peak ranks way down on the Wyoming elevation list, but the new field of Prominence has made Wyoming Peak a more important mountain.
 With a prominence of 3,538', Wyoming Peak is big enough to make an appearance on the Wyoming Prominence Map.
 (This paragraph consists of information from the previous page owner; the words are still mostly his, but I made some edits for organization and style.)